 - Check out Turtle Bayou, where you can get up close to resident sea turtles Titus, Ula and Cupid.

 Immersive Experiences: Be a trainer for the day!
 Sign up for the Dolphin Encounter so you can work with a CMA trainer, help to feed the animals and learn about training a resident dolphin.
 You can also feed other CMA residents like Ricky the pelican, or a stingray or puffer fish!
+Many animal encounter experiences are available, call ahead to learn the details and reserve a spot!

 Come for Summer Camp